-What is ASP.NET MVC (and other beginner questions)
+What is ASP.NET Core (and other beginner questions)

-Today, I answer a number of beginner questions about what is ASP.NET MVC, ASP.NET, .NET and many others.
+Today, I answer a number of beginner questions about what is ASP.NET Core, ASP.NET MVC, ASP.NET, .NET and many others.

 Ever since I started DanylkoWeb, I've been focused on ASP.NET development specifically targeting MVC.